OmarMiniesy/Notes/Windows/Active Directory/Objects.md

 - **Domain Controllers**: All the domain controllers of the domain.

 > The default security groups are held in the _built-in_ container.

+Some important group attributes are:
+- `cn`: This is the Common Name, or the name of the group.
+- `member`: This defines which user, group, or object is a member of the group.
+- `groupType`: An integer defining group type and scope.
+- `memberOf`: This shows nested group memberships.
+This shows a list of the groups that have this group as a member.
+- `objectSID`: This is the SID of the group.

 ---
 ### Access Control Lists